sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 When prompted, select the 'rod' certificate.

-You should see the normal data come back, with many red points indicating the results:
+You should see the normal data come back, with many red points indicating the data:

 ![Authorized Results](/img/tutorials/2014-06-04-geomesa-authorizations/Ukraine_Unfiltered.png)

 Now try the same query, but use the 'scott' certificate.
-This time, there should be no data returned, as scott does not have any authorizations set up in LDAP.
+This time, there should be no data returned, as the 'scott' user does not have any authorizations set up in LDAP.

 *Note: a simple way to use different certificates at once is to open multiple 'incognito' or 'private' browser windows.*